 Does Humid Weather Worsen Acne?

-Scientists Speculate That Humidity May Play a Role in Acne Development or the Appearance of Acne on the Skin via Several Mechanisms
+No One Knows, but Scientists Speculate That Humidity Might Play a Role in Acne Development or the Appearance of Acne.

 Scientists have not performed any research that directly investigates the effect of humidity on acne severity.
-Therefore, to determine whether it may play a role in acne's worsening, we must rely on studies that investigate the effect of:
+Therefore, to determine whether it may play a role, we must rely on studies that investigate the effect of:

 - Seasons & acne: Summer is the most humid season